omar-vargas/realesQ2/ner-reales-base/README.md

 ## How to Run
 Download the repository
-Import as a module the file reto.py
+Import as a module the file reto2.py install the NEEDED libraries
 Great you can consult by text, by query , by url